fhuider/SOP_BIONIC/README.md

 A step-by-step approach for uploading data to the UMCG GCC upload server can be found at https://wiki.gcc.rug.nl/wiki/DataSharing.
 Please note that the Operating System (OS) you use for data upload should correspond to the OS that was used when generating your key in Step 1.
 For example, if your key was generated using Windows, then you should use the upload steps for Windows, as outlined in the [wiki](https://wiki.gcc.rug.nl/wiki/DataSharing#SFTP_GUI_win).
 The same applies to Mac and its respective upload [wiki](https://wiki.gcc.rug.nl/wiki/DataSharing#SFTP_GUI_mac).
 Below we outline the steps for data upload using the ***Linux command line***.
 As before, any section of a line enclosed in square brackets requires manual user input that is specified by the italicized text therein.

-Assign the path and location of your private key created in Step 1 to an environmental variable and set it as your password for the sftp protocol using the code below.
-If your key is in the default location (~/.ssh/) you can skip this and move on to the next gray block:
+**5.1** - Assign the path and location of your private key created in Step 1 to an environmental variable and set it as your password for the sftp protocol using the code below.
+If your key is in the default location (~/.ssh/) you can skip this step and move on to 5.2:
 <pre>
 KEY=[<i>/path/to/private/account/key</i>].ppk
 set sftp:connect-program "ssh -axi "$KEY""
 </pre>

-Go to the local folder where all or most of your data is stored:
+**5.2** - Go to the local folder where all or most of your data is stored:
 <pre>
 cd [<i>/local/folder/with/your/data/</i>]
 </pre>
-Connect to your guest account of the GCC SFTP upload server:
+**5.3** - Connect to your guest account of the GCC SFTP upload server:
 <pre>
 sftp [<i>your_guest_accountname</i>]@cher-ami.hpc.rug.nl
 </pre>
-Upload the phenotype, genotype, .log and .dat files:
+**5.4** - Upload the phenotype, genotype, .log and .dat files:
 <pre>
 put [<i>phenotype_file.extension</i>]
 put [<i>phenotype_cookbook.extension</i>]